bhklab/snakemake-kubernetes-api/README.md

 Clone the snakemake pipeline repo in ```/home/ubuntu/snakemake_workdir```.
 Clone the DVC repo in ```/home/ubuntu/dvc_workdir```.

-In each DVC repository, run /bash/dvc_setup.sh to configure the local dvc repository to use Compute Canada S3 sotrage as the remote repository.
+In each DVC repository, run /bash/dvc_setup.sh to configure the local dvc repository to use Compute Canada S3 storage as the remote repository.
 ```
 bash snakemake-kubernetes-api/bash/dvc_setup.sh \
 -d repository_name \